 At WRC-12 no new satellite allocations were made to support beyond-line-of-sight (BLOS) UAS CNPC.
-However the aeronautical mobile satellite (R) service (AMS(R)S) in the frequency band 5 000 - 5 150 MHz, previously allocated through footnote 5.367, is now a table allocation and the co-ordination requirements in the frequency band 5 030 - 5 091 MHz were changed from 9.21 to 9.11A.
+However the aeronautical mobile satellite (R) service (AMS(R)S) in the frequency range $5\,000 - 5\,150$ MHz, previously allocated through footnote 5.367, is now a table allocation and the coordination requirements in the frequency band $5\,030 - 5\,091$ MHz were changed from 9.21 to 9.11A.

-The requirement for BLOS (satellite) communications (54 MHz) cannot be fulfilled in the limited spectrum available in the frequency bands 1.5/1.6 GHz, and no AMS(R)S satellite system currently operates in the frequency band 5 000 - 5 150 MHz to support current/near-term UAS CNPC.
+The requirement for BLOS (satellite) communications (54 MHz) cannot be fulfilled in the limited spectrum available in the frequency bands 1.5/1.6 GHz, and no AMS(R)S satellite system currently operates in the frequency range $5\,000 - 5\,150$ MHz to support current/near-term UAS CNPC.

 Existing systems operating in the FSS in the unplanned frequency bands 4/6 GHz, 12/14 GHz and 20/30 GHz have spectrum capacity available that can meet the requirements for BLOS communications and could be used for UAS CNPC provided that the principles detailed below are fulfilled.
 However the FSS is not recognised in the ITU as a safety service.
-Some of these systems have been notified for registration under article 11.41 and operate under a provisional status.
+Some of these systems have been notified for registration under article 11.41.

 Standards and Recommended Practices (SARPs) for CNPC are developed in ICAO.
 CNPC links must meet specific Required Communications Performance (RCP) to satisfy the aviation safety requirements as identified during this development.
 UAS CNPC links operated on frequencies in FSS allocations would have to be validated to meet those SARPs.
 Command and Control communication (C2) requirements should be differentiated from ATC communications requirements since technical and operational constraints, as well as technological solutions, may differ.
 Actual UAS operations with satellite-based CNPC systems using FSS allocations are performed to date in segregated airspace.
 This gives some indication that FSS satellite systems operating in the frequency bands 4/6 GHz, 12/14 GHz and 20/30 GHz may have the capability of supporting UAS CNPC in non-segregated airspace as well.
+However regulatory measures will be required to address the conditions for UA CNPC links.
+In addition regulatory measures will be required to address some of the safety related conditions as detailed below.